ambitionpratik/Design-Patterns/Creational/README.md

 The abstract factory ensures you create compatible sets (e.g., WinButton + WinScrollbar or MacButton + MacScrollbar).

 # Builder
+Used for building complex objects.
+Our understanding:
+Builder has basically three components:
+1.Director :
+who knows the sequence of procedure and can directer a builder in that sequence.

+2.Builder:
+builder is the one who actually build the product,builder has the knowledge of the what is to be done in each procedure. builder creates the skeletal of product during it's construction and then build the entire product in sequence directed by director.

+3.Actual product.
+exposes setters for builder to set with right ingridients.

+so in escense:
+we create a builder with skeleton product , pass it to builder , director receive the builder and starts call upon build methods of builder in sequence. at last we can ask the builder to give the built project.

 The Builder Design Pattern is a creational design pattern that separates the construction of a complex object from its representation so that the same construction process can create different representations.

 **When to Use Builder Pattern:**